Dual-Channel Multiplex Graph Neural Networks for Recommendation: Experiments

 \subsection{Experimental Setting}

+We designate the connected user-item node pairs as positive samples and consider other unconnected node pairs as negative ones for recommendation.
+We partition the positive samples into the training, validation, and test sets on the specified proportions of 70\%, 10\%, and 20\%.

-In our experiments, our models are optimized using the Adam optimizer.
-The embedding dimension $d$ and batch size are set from \{8, 16, 32, 64, 128, 256\} and 128 for all methods, while the learning rate is varied in the range \{1e-2, 1e-3, 1e-4\}.
-In addition, we initialize the model parameters (relation feature transformation matrix) using the \textit{Xavier} initializer.
-The number of LightGCN layers per relation is varied in the range \{1,2,3,4\}.
+We randomly select an equal number of negative samples to add to both training and test sets.
+In our experiments, we optimize our models using the Adam optimizer.
+The embedding dimension $d$ and batch size are set from \{8, 16, 32, 64, 128, 256\} and 128 for all methods, while the learning rate varies within the range \{1e-4, 1e-3, 1e-2, 1e-1\}.
+In addition, we initialize the model parameters (specifically, the relation feature transformation matrix) by using the \textit{Xavier} initializer.
+The scale factor $\mu = 0.98$ of the enlargement value is selected from \{0.95, 0.96, 0.97, 0.98, 0.99, 1.00\}, and the temperature hyperparameter $\tau$ is selected from \{10, 5, 1, 0.5, 0.1, 0.05\} and set as 0.1.
+The number of LightGCN layers per relation varies within the range \{1,2,3,4\}.
 Unless otherwise stated, for multiple relations in a relation chain, we use solid three LightGCN layers.

-For all baselines, we directly use their source code and the parameter settings recommended in their papers to ensure that their method achieves results as close as possible to their claims.
-Each experiment is performed ten times and the average value is reported.
+We utilize the provided source code of baselines and adhere to the parameter settings recommended in their respective papers to make sure that their methods can achieve results closely aligned with their reported claims.
+We have conducted each experiment ten times and report the average values.